User: Denka Advantech, Singapore

 Water samples were taken at the return line of the cooling loop right before entering the cooling tower.
 The picture shows that the water in the first bottle is rusty brown.
 It was assumed from the customer, the color of the water is coming from corrosion.

 To control the corrosion in the cooling water, Merus Rings were installed at the return line to the cooling loop.
 After one week a second water sample was taken and the result is clearly visible.
-The water in the right bottle does only contain a few particles and is almost clear.
+The water in the bottle on the right does only contain a few particles and is almost clear.

 This indicates the brown color of the water was of biological origin.
 So it was possible to clean the water in just one week.
 As the effect on microorganism can be seen faster.
 When treating a system against corrosion it might take a few month until the water is clean.

 This kind of visual monitoring is an easy and cheap way to check the performance of the water treatment in your system.
 We often use it at our Merus installations as it is impressive for the customer and saves lab expenses.

 Biofilm and Limescale in the second cooling loop

 Denka, the customer, operates a second cooling loop.
 Consisting of one cooling tower to cool down the furnances producing silicate powder.
 Due to the very high temperatures this cooling tower is infested by limescale.
 Even though the water is chemically treated.